Terms and Conditions

 6. No smoking on site.
 This includes e-cigarettes and ‘vapes’.
 No alcohol or food to be brought onto the site.

 7. Ticket holders must understand that there is inherent risk involved in attending Scaresville.
-Holders voluntarily assume all risks and dangers associated with attending Scaresville.
+This includes the risk of tripping, falling, stumbling, being knocked into or over, stubbing toes, banging into things, low headroom or become unbalanced howsoever it may occur.
+Scaring takes advantage of uneven or changing levels or varying surfaces underfoot and uneven ground whether natural or contrived.
+Patrons came to be scared and scaring takes advantage of every form of apprehension both natural and created.
 In consideration and acceptance of entrance into Scaresville holders agree to release the operator, its principals and employees from any liability, harm, injury or death, cost or expense whatsoever that may arise directly or indirectly from attending Scaresville.

 8. Once tickets are booked there are no refunds.
 We regret we are unable to transfer tickets.

-9. Scaresville will continue whatever the weather.
+9. Scaresville will continue whatever the weather and actually welcomes every form of adverse weather including mist, fog, rain, wind, thunder, lightning and storm.
 Ticket holders should dress suitably with appropriate footwear for the weather on the night.
 Do not bring or raise umbrellas within Scaresville.
 Ticket holders must keep moving and not occupy covered areas to keep out of the weather and thus interfere with the progress of others.

 Going Round Scaresville

-10. Ticket holders should keep together in the group in which they entered.
+10. Scaresville is designed and operates to scare groups not individuals.
+Ticket holders should keep together in the group in which they entered the ScareZone.
 Members of the group should not race on ahead or lag behind.
 The group should proceed steadily so as not to merge with group(s) ahead or behind.
 Scaresville staff may halt groups to separate them out if they are getting too close.

-11. Ticket holders must keep to the designated route which is deﬁned by paths, tracks, ﬂares, lights, ropes, barriers & signs.
+11. Ticket holders must keep to the designated route which is deﬁned by paths, tracks, ﬂares, lights, ropes, barriers & signs or otherwise howsoever.
 DO NOT climb over or through barriers of any sort.

-12. Scaresville makes much use of darkness to create its scares.
-The ground underfoot may be uneven, so ticket holders should pay attention, take care and watch their step.
+12. Scaresville makes much use of darkness or uneven or uncertain terrain and obstacles to create scares.
 Scaresville is not suitable for visitors with limited mobility or wheelchairs.

-13. For some scares there is a by-pass enabling ticket holders to avoid that scare.
+13. There are some ‘scaredy-cat options’ which offer a way round possible scares or a less demanding option.
 However, those taking this option should wait for the rest of their group to reconvene before moving on.

 14. DO NOT touch any exhibits, or extinguish or move any ﬂares or lights.
 If you violate this rule you will be asked to leave without a refund.

-17. Anyone too scared to continue should look for signs for, or ask any scarer for directions to, the nearest exit.
+17. Anyone too scared to continue (but not wishing to disturb the group as a whole) should look for signs for, or ask any scarer for directions to, the nearest exit.

-18. In the event of an accident, the group should stay where it is and call “Help – Accident!” and wait for a member of staff to attend.
+18. In the event of an accident, the group should stay where it is and call “Help – Accident!” and wait for a marshall to attend.
 Thereafter follow directions given by staff.